tombye/conference_notes/web_we_want_sept_2014/web_we_want.md

 Ruth Nicolls mentioned women often find interest in working with data sets which will increasingly become a larger field of work.

+She also talked about how some of the girls she works with with [Young Rewired State](https://youngrewiredstate.org/) start programming because they want to change their blogs or other ways they publish.

 ## Shared discussions

 [@WomenShiftDigi](https://twitter.com/WomenShiftDigi) was mentioned as a great organisation for addressing some of the themes raised by this panel.

-Kirsty Walk's documentary [Blurred lines](http://www.youtube.com/watch?v=89fjkRfPsDw) was a mentioned as great summary of the treatment of women online.
+Kirsty Walk's documentary [Blurred lines](http://www.youtube.com/watch?v=89fjkRfPsDw) was a mentioned as great, though troubling, summary of the treatment of women online.
 Apparently this video was put on YouTube by some sexists as an example of bad feminism.

 It was pointed out (by Jude Kelly, I think) that Wikipedia, the main source of general information on the web, is mainly written by men.
 Melanie Lenz has organised events where women get together to write articles on Wikipedia to address that balance.